Logiqx/gpx-ideas/docs/gpx/proposal/estimates.md

 ### Summary

-This document provides some basic information about the 1-sigma accuracy estimates available from GPS / GNSS chipsets:
+This document provides some basic information about the 1-sigma accuracy estimates provided by GPS / GNSS chipsets:

-- Horizontal and vertical position (m)
+- Horizontal / vertical position accuracy (m)
-- Horizontal speed, vertical speed (m/s)
+- Horizontal / vertical speed accuracy (m/s)
-- Course (degrees)
+- Course accuracy (degrees)

-These accuracy estimates are widely available via NMEA sentences and binary protocols.
-Around 2016 or 2017, speed accuracy estimates were also added to Apple and Android devices, which probably account for the majority of GPS / GNSS receivers in use today.
+These accuracy estimates are typically available via NMEA sentences and / or binary protocols.
+Around 2016 or 2017, speed accuracy estimates were added to the location services of Apple and Android devices, which probably account for the majority of GPS / GNSS receivers in use today.

-The majority of the available documentation refers to the accuracy estimates being 1-sigma.
-A 68% confidence level (i.e. 1-sigma) is mentioned in the Android documentation but is absent in the Apple documentation.
-I suspect Apple are multiplying the 1-sigma value provided by the GNSS chipset (e.g. Broadcom, Qualcomm or Intel) by some factor to produce something resembling 2-sigma (95% confidence).
+The vast majority of the available documentation refers to accuracy estimates being 1-sigma.
+A 68% confidence level is mentioned in the Android documentation but is absent in the Apple documentation.

+I suspect Apple are multiplying the 1-sigma value provided by the GNSS chipset (e.g. Broadcom, Qualcomm or Intel) by some factor to produce a higher confidence level.
+This might simply be a case of multiplying by 2 to provide 2-sigma (95% confidence).

 There is a separate page about the accuracy estimates available from the Android and Apple [location services](../../apis/location.md).